Search

 4. Drainage Easements

-Drainage easements ensure water flows properly through or around your property, especially during storms.
+Drainage easements ensure water flows properly through or around your property, especially during heavy storms.

-• Blocking or altering this space can cause flooding—and legal issues.
+• Blocking or altering this space can cause flooding and create legal exposure.

-• Even simple grading changes, fencing, or landscaping can be problematic if they affect flow.
+• Even simple grading changes, fencing, or landscaping can be problematic if they affect water flow.

 5. Ingress/Egress Easements

-These grant others the right to cross your property—common with shared driveways or back-lot access.
+These grant others the right to cross your property and are common with shared driveways or back-lot access points.

 • While not always visible, they must remain open and unobstructed.